fastify/accept-negotiator/README.md

 ### Usage

-The module exports a function that you can use for negotiating an accept-header, e.g. accept-encoding.
+The module exports a function that you can use for negotiating an accept-* header such as [`accept-encoding`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding).
 It takes 2 parameters:

 ```
 negotiate(header, supportedValues)